opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

     1. Do one of the following:

-    - Select a cell in the xsheet where you want to place your animation level to scan and choose File > New Level.
+    - Select a cell in the Xsheet where you want to place your animation level to scan and choose File > New Level.

-    - Right-click the cell in the xsheet where you want to place your animation level to scan and choose File > New Level from the menu that opens.
+    - Right-click the cell in the Xsheet where you want to place your animation level to scan and choose File > New Level from the menu that opens.

 .. note:: If any level is already exposed in the cell column, it will shift down from the cell you selected on.